 Carrick Brown Will Be in Seminar Room 2 at Kidz to Adultz South

-This is a guest blog by Carrick Brown, Senior Care Services Manager, Newlife the Charity for Disabled Children.
+This post has been written by Carrick Brown, Senior Care Services Manager, Newlife the Charity for Disabled Children.

 Last week Newlife issued a press release after new official figures were published showing the number of disabled children in the UK has increased by 15% on the previous year.
 Data from the Family Resources Survey, commissioned by the Department of Work and Pensions (DWP) states there are now 1.1 million children with disabilities across the UK.